ai4os/ai4-docs/source/user/howto/train/dashboard.rst

 ------------------------------------

 Now, let's say you want to share your new application with your colleagues.
-The process is much simpler that when :doc:`developing a new module from scratch <develop-model>`, as your code is the same as the original application, only your model weights are different.
+The process is much simpler that when :doc:`developing a new module from scratch </user/howto/develop/dashboard>`, as your code is the same as the original application, only your model weights are different.